John and Gerry's Orchids of Britain and Europe

 This Ophrys prefers calcareous and neutral habitats, from arid stony conditions in full sun to shady pine woodland.
 It is probably most at home in open garrigue and abandoned terraces, growing individually or in loose groups.
 It is known with certainty from Tilos, Samos and Kos where it is generally widespread but uncommon.
 It is probable that the species is present on other Aegean islands.
 Flowering from early April until early May, its appearance on Samos coincides with that of O. ethemeae and O. samiotissa, orchids from which it can be difficult to distinguish.

-The pictures are from Samos and date from the end of April at a time when the plants were beginning to fade.
+The pictures are from Kos and date from the beginning of April.